 Michelle received her J.D., with honors, from Emory University School of Law.
 During law school, she was elected to the Order of the Coif, was a Notes and Comments Editor of the Emory International Law Review, and served as a judicial intern to the Honorable P. Harris Hines of the Supreme Court of Georgia.
 Michelle received her undergraduate degree, cum laude, from the University of Richmond.

 Michelle serves on the Board of Directors of the New Jersey Women Lawyers Association, as a Barrister in the John C. Lifland American Inn of Court, and as a member of the Alumni Recruitment Committee for the University of Richmond.
+Michelle was recently appointed by the New Jersey Supreme Court to its Advisory Committee on Outside Activities of Judiciary Employees.
 In her spare time, Michelle is an active volunteer for the Cystic Fibrosis Foundation, Greater New Jersey Chapter, which in 2014 honored her as one of New Jersey's "Finest Young Professionals."
-Michelle also teaches Electronic Discovery as an Adjunct Professor at Rutgers Law School in Newark, New Jersey.
+She also teaches Electronic Discovery as an Adjunct Professor at Rutgers Law School in Newark, New Jersey.

 Memberships & Associations

 - Barrister, John C. Lifland Inn of Court